enceris/enceris.github.io/p/1/raw.md

 warrior and has been separated from the families at a young age, training in solemn alone-ness.

 *I was taken in by Lord Luminous, who gave me 'The Man at Peaks End.'
-Master Darus has also given me such grand swordsmanship.
 I recall the words as clear as ever from the tale...
 'You four, you shall carry my burden; no, my hopeless dreams.
 You endure hardship, pain, struggle and suffering not because you are weak.
 No, this experience accumulates because it is destined for the strong to never yield to such barbarism.
 Let it stack over and over, for I truly believe such mundane tasks do not even render in your eyes.
 You four, your greatness and strength is guaranteed.
-I shall see to it, even when my bearings have transcended this world, that you will become that which I... which they have... no, that which you have envisioned yourself.
+I shall see to it, even when my bearings have transcended this world, that you will become that which I... which they have... no, that which YOU have envisioned yourself.
 The weak must not decide for the strong, and the strong must find a role to assume to present to the weak.
 These ramblings of mine, I pray you four shall cherish it dearly for eons to come; for when the strong remember me so, I shall be the reminder to them of you who serve as the origin.'*

 "Walter..."

 A young man, standing tall with his hands over an open notebook.
-He looked downwards in self-absorbed focus. *This was the sight of a man deep in thinking and mourning*, Darus to himself.
+He looked downwards in self-absorbed focus. *This was the sight of a man deep in thinking and mourning*, Darus thought to himself.

 "Very well then."
-The notebook closes, as Walter approaches Darus.
+Walter utters, closing the notebook as he approaches Darus.
 "I will go."

 "How long has it been since you last left this place?"